CreatorOS/Incentivize-people-to-own-your-coins/LEARN.md

 This also assumes that you can buy fractional coins, hence the integral.

 So we now know the cost of buying n coins.
-However, what we need to know is how many coins should be minted given a certain amount of wei.
+However, what we need to know is how many coins should be minted given a certain amount of Wei.

 So, rearranging the above formula,